frconor-ebook/meditations/_posts/2025-07-09-st-teresa-benedicta-of-the-cross-edith-stein.md

 Scott Hahn and his wife scoured the Bible to find negative comments about children.
 But they couldn\'t find any.

-The Bible doesn\'t say: Blessed is the woman who only has one or two because she will be able to provide for their college education.
-Or, Accursed is the woman who finds she is pregnant again.
-Or, Blessed is the woman whose career is more important so that she can have x number of years without children before she goes on to have a family.
+The Bible doesn\'t say: 'Blessed is the woman who only has one or two because she will be able to provide for their college education.'
+Or, 'Accursed is the woman who finds she is pregnant again.'
+Or, 'Blessed is the woman whose career is more important so that she can have x number of years without children before she goes on to have a family.'

 We find very beautiful things written about women in Christian literature: Dante, Shakespeare, Dickens, Claudel.